 But there’s lots of other local history too, including archaeological finds, artefacts from the original Fort William and treasure from a Spanish galleon, as well as Victorian, Second World War and industrial heritage exhibits.
 And for peak Scottishness you can even see Rob Roy’s sporran and the bagpipes which were played at Bannockburn.

 Get there: The museum is located in Cameron Square, Fort William.
 Admission is free.

 11. Watch steam trains on the Glenfinnan Viaduct

-The journey on the West Highland Railway from Fort William to Mallaig on board the Jacobite steam train is rated as one of the world’s most beautiful rail trips.
+The journey on the West Highland Line from Fort William to Mallaig on board the Jacobite steam train is rated as one of the world’s most beautiful rail trips.
 But for a whole generation of Harry Potter fans, it’s better known as the Hogwarts Express, and the best place to see it is as it crosses the 1000-foot-long, 100-foot-high Glenfinnan Viaduct.

 If you want to catch the steam train on the viaduct you need to time it just right.
-The Jacobite runs from the end of April to the end of October, with up to two services a day in each direction.
-Check the timetable to see when the train leaves or arrives into Fort William, and it should cross the viaduct about 40–45 minutes before or after.
+The Jacobite runs from April until October, with up to two services a day in each direction.
+The viaduct is around 35 minutes from Fort William – crossing around 10.58 and 15.00 for the morning service and 13.25 and 18.00 (15.15 and 19.45 on Saturdays) for the afternoon.

 Get there: The Glenfinnan Viaduct is 17 miles (30 minutes’ drive) west of Fort William along the A380.
 There’s parking at the Glenfinnan Viaduct and Monument Car Park (PH37 4LT) or you can take the train or no 500 bus from Fort William to Glenfinnan.

 12. Climb Neptune’s Staircase